Menu

 Fish Passage | 12/24/2013 |

-The goal of the project is to connect isolated habitat to increase the range and distribution of salmon.
-The objective of the project is to increase access to areas blocked by human-caused impediments.
+The goal of the project was to connect isolated habitat to increase the range and distribution of salmon.

 Primary Habitats Impacted By Project: | Managing Agency/ Organization: |